ttu/json-flatfile-datastore/README.md

 JSON Flat file Datastore
 ----------------------------------

-Dead simple flat file json datastore.
+Simple flat file json datastore.

-No relations.
+	* No relations.
 No indexes.
 No bells.
 No whistles.
 Just basics.

-Works with dynamic and typed data.
+	* Works with dynamic and typed data.

-Has sync and async methods.
+	* Synchronous and asynchronous methods.

 ## Functionality